• Skip to main content

 Can I melt the chocolate in the microwave?

 Yes.
 Microwave in 30-second bursts, stirring each time until smooth.
 Don't rush it or it can seize up.
+You can use either chopped chocolate bars or chocolate chips if you're melting it in the microwave.

 How thick should the bark be?